Bob Bartell (CA)

 Bio

 Bob Bartel was raised in the small town of Waldheim, Saskatchewan.
-He and his family volunteered with the Mennonite Central Committee (MCC) – a global relief, development, and justice organization – in Jamaica and Labrador.
-These experiences were life-changing.
+He twice uprooted his family to spend three-year terms with Mennonite Central Committee (MCC) - a global relief, development, and justice organization—in Jamaica and Labrador.

 Bob now lives, writes, and gardens in Saskatoon, Saskatchewan with his wife Dorothy.